 Who's Who at the deanery!

 We tend to use 'deanery' and HEE EoE slightly interchangeably.
 These pages are specific to HEE EoE and our two foundation schools: Essex, Bedfordshire and Hertfordshire (EBH) and the East Anglia Foundation Schools (EAFS).

 HEE EoE is headed up by our Dean, Professor B Irish supported by the Deputy Deans, the deputy particularly supporting secondary care and therefore Foundation is Dr I Barton.

-The Foundation Schools are headed up by the Foundation Schools Director Dr H Johnson, and supported by Dr H Barker, the deputy for EAFS and Dr R Banerjee, the deputy fo EBH.
+The Foundation Schools are headed up by the Foundation Schools Director Dr H Johnson, and supported by Dr H Barker, (the deputy for EAFS) and Dr R Banerjee (the deputy for EBH).
 We liaise with the national group, other schools and supports within the deanery, the foundation training programme directors and medical education managers to set policy and guidance for foundation.
 We are part of various national groups looking to set the shape of training and best practice.
 We support trainees with difficulties, oversee recruitment and assessment, quality assurance and the education and training within trusts, and look to provide innovation and improve the benefit of training in foundation for you.
 We make the call on difficult decisions.

 We have a number of team members from administration, recruitment, assessment, programmes and faculty support who work tirelessly to help keep the backbone function of Foundation, as well as the other schools, running smoothly.
 Their contacts are below.
 The programmes team [edit.eoe] answer all the queries around rotations and programmes, and should be notified of sickness, maternity and all LtFT, TOFP and IFST requests go through them.
 The assessment team answer all the queries around central ARCP and faculty support are involved with the hub events and wider programme issues and trainee representatives.
 Below is a photo of our recruitment and programmes lead celebrating in July at having all the posts filled!

-then, the interface between the deanery and you is your local trust education team.
-This is led in foundation by your FTPD and the medical education manager [MEM].
-They organise local teaching and training, review their local rotations and troubleshoot for you, and liaise with your education supervisors and clinical supervisors.
+Then, the interface between the deanery and you is your local trust education team.
+This is led in foundation by your FTPD and the Medical Education Manager [MEM].
+They organise local teaching and training, review their local rotations and troubleshoot for you, as well as liaise with your Education and Clinical Supervisors.
 We meet them at central teaching, training and business meetings, as well as when we drop in on trusts.
 They look at our ideas and aspirations and help hone them into workable advances for you.

 What do we do?

 Trainee representation is a key element in the development and monitoring of the Foundation Programme, and representatives play a valuable role in providing feedback and helping shape new initiatives.
-We have trainee reps from across the schools and from academic vs standard.
-Please talk to them, feedback nd give ideas through them.
-We give then advance access to guidelines in draft to consider the trainee view.
+We have trainee reps from across the schools and from both academic and standard training programmes.
+Please talk to them, feedback and give ideas through them.
+They are given advance access to guidelines in draft to consider the trainee view.